aendie/Pyalmanac-Py3/README.md

 **Current state of Pyalmanac**

 Pyalmanac is a somewhat dated program.
-Pyalmanac is implemented using the [Ephem](https://rhodesmill.org/pyephem/) astronomical library (originally named PyEphem), which is in 'maintenance mode', however recent improvements have made it acceptable for navigational purposes again.
+Pyalmanac is implemented using the [Ephem](https://rhodesmill.org/pyephem/) astronomical library (originally named PyEphem), which has *Mature* development status.
-Ephem relies on XEphem, which was 'end of life' as no further updates to XEphem were planned.
+Ephem was based upon XEphem, which is 'end of life' as no further updates to XEphem are planned.
 Elwood Charles Downey, the author of XEphem, generously gave permission for their use in (Py)Ephem.
 **Please note the Software Requirements below for Ephem as the latest versions still contain a software error!**

 Pyalmanac contains its own star database, now updated with data from the Hipparcos Star Catalogue.
+Star names are chosen to comply with official Nautical Almanacs.
 The GHA/Dec star data now matches a sample page from a Nautical Almanac typically to within 0°0.1'.
 As of now, (Py)Ephem will continue to receive critical bugfixes and be ported to each new version of Python.
 Pyalmanac still has the advantage of speed over other implementations.

-One minor limitation of Ephem is related to the projected speed of Earth's rotation, or "sidereal time", which is more accurate in Skyfield-based almanacs.
-Accurate assessment of "sidereal time" minimizes GHA discrepancies in general.
+One minor limitation of Ephem is in the EOP (Earth Orientation Parameters) (affecting *sidereal time*) which is more accurate in Skyfield-based almanacs as they can employ the IERS (International Earth Rotation Service) EOP published data.
+This affects *sidereal time*, which minimizes GHA discrepancies in general.
 (This applies to all celestial objects.)

+Slight differences can also be detected in the *Event Times*: sunrise, sunset, moonrise, moonset, civil twilight start/end and nautical twilight start/end, particularly in more Northern latitudes.

-Given the choice, [SFalmanac](https://pypi.org/project/sfalmanac/) is an up-to-date program with almost identical functionality to Pyalmanac, and it uses [Skyfield](https://rhodesmill.org/skyfield/), a modern astronomical library based on the highly accurate algorithms employed in the [NASA JPL HORIZONS System](https://ssd.jpl.nasa.gov/horizons/).
+Given the choice, [SFalmanac](https://pypi.org/project/sfalmanac/) is an up-to-date program with more enhanced functionality compared to Pyalmanac, and it uses [Skyfield](https://rhodesmill.org/skyfield/), a modern astronomical library based on the highly accurate algorithms employed in the [NASA JPL HORIZONS System](https://ssd.jpl.nasa.gov/horizons/).
+(Pyalmanac and SFalmanac have same formatted pages so differences can easily be spotted by swiching between them in Adobe Acrobat reader.)

 **NOTE: the Python Package Index (PyPI) edition is here:** https://pypi.org/project/pyalmanac/
 **Users are encouraged to install the PyPI edition instead.**
-NOTE: Pyalmanac contains its own star database - it does not use the version supplied with Ephem.
-Star names are chosen to comply with official Nautical Almanacs.

 This fork of the original code, which can be found at https://github.com/rodegerdts/Pyalmanac, in general includes: